apache/incubator-streampark-website/community/submit_guide/code-style-and-quality-guide.md

     - If perform a database <mark> insert </mark> operation, the name of the method should be started with `save`
     - If perform a database <mark> delete </mark> operation, the name of the method should be started with `remove`

+7. Naming of parameters

+    - It's best to maintain consistent parameter naming for parameters of the same type in the same interface.

 ### 3.2 Constant Variables Definition

 1. Set the `serialVersionUID` of all classes to `1L`, following `Flink`'s `serialVersionUID`.